Visit our e-commerce website for Conferences, Webinars, Medical Membership, eBooks etc [More Details]

 Dr. Joseph Mercola: Yeah.
 Don't get confused folks.
 This is not the magic bullet.

 Dr. Sarah Zielsdorf: It's not a panacea, that's what we always say as LDN prescribers.
 I'm a medical and research advisor to the LDN Research Trust, and I work with people like Dr. Dalgleish and other oncologists who have a lot of experience using this.
-Dr. Akbar Khan is at the Medicor Cancer Centres in Toronto and has amazing case studies and does amazing work with cancer, works with other naturopathic oncologists on the [inaudible 00:51:26] and utilizing all of the wonders of conventional medicine and naturopathic medicine, and you can leverage just a tremendous amount of healing by doing this.
+A doctor in Toronto has amazing case studies and does amazing work with cancer, works with other naturopathic oncologists on the [inaudible 00:51:26] and utilizing all of the wonders of conventional medicine and naturopathic medicine, and you can leverage just a tremendous amount of healing by doing this.

 Dr. Sarah Zielsdorf: Now, LDN, what's so fantastic about it is that if we found – and this is not always the case, but Dr. Dalgleish and other people have basically pulse-dosed it to allow these receptors to reset to basically then get enhanced cell death, as Linda said, when we use some of these other treatments, even including chemotherapy.
 Then if we combine that with other things such as ketogenic diet and therapeutic ketogenic diet or other medical diets, again, according to that patient's specific cancer and to their tie their own personal epigenetic story, then you have this just powerhouse treatment, this personalized treatment.